 Since “Survivor” and “Temptation Island” put it on America’s radar, sleepy little Belize has been attracting attention for its white-sand beaches, coral reef, Maya ruins, and virgin rain forest.

 Historically, it was the country’s land, water, gold, timber, and oil.
 These are the agendas that have been bringing people to Belize since the Maya settled in the region more than 4,000 years ago.
 At one time, the forests, coastlines, and rivers of this country supported an agrarian Maya population of nearly 500,000, about 150,000 more people than live in Belize today.

 Life in Belize, in the time of the Maya and today, revolves around its rivers, once its highways of commerce and still an important part of this country’s economy.
 Belize has only 3 paved highways but 35 riverine systems.
-The Belize River catchment and watershed, including the Macal and Mopan River tributaries, is home to half the country’s population.
+The Belize River catchment and watershed, including the Macal and Mopan River tributaries, are home to half the country’s population.

 The natural life in Belize today is similar to the natural life of this country in Maya times.
 Explore caves and Maya temples, and you find hieroglyphs depicting the same iconic flora and fauna you see in modern-day Belize.
 Towering ceiba trees (the Maya Tree of Life), colorful toucans, and wild jaguars continue to thrive in this still very undeveloped country.